Home

 Clear opening refers specifically to the maximum circular space that fits entirely within the frame aperture of a manhole cover.
 It defines the usable access size for operatives and equipment entering or exiting an underground chamber.

-In simple terms, a 600 mm clear opening must be a completely unobstructed circular area, no part of the frame, hinge, seating, or lug should project into this space.
+In simple terms, a clear opening must be a completely unobstructed circular area, no part of the frame, hinge, seating, or lug should project into this space.
 If any feature intrudes, the product no longer meets the dimensional definition set out in BS EN 124.

 This definition forms a core part of product designation and marking under BS EN 124, ensuring consistency across all certified access covers.
 It’s not a nominal or approximate size, it’s the verified internal dimension that determines whether a cover truly provides the access claimed.

-For installations on the UK’s strategic road network, CD 534 builds on this requirement by stipulating minimum acceptable clear openings for manhole covers used in highways.
+However, for installations on the UK’s strategic road network, CD 534 builds on this requirement by stipulating minimum acceptable clear openings for manhole covers used in highways.
 It mandates that any chamber top intended for personnel access must have at least a 600 mm clear opening for rectangular frames (or 700 mm for circular frames), ensuring safe, unhindered access in operational environments.

 In short, the clear opening defines real, usable access space, a critical measure that underpins safety, compliance, and correct specification for every manhole cover installed on the highway network.